-No sooner had I admired the fair, mostly balanced and accurate PBS docudrama Churchill’s Secret (on the Prime Minister’s June 1953 stroke) than I was grumbling through Netflix’s The Crown, which is, sadly, as often misleading as Churchill’s Secret was honest.
+No sooner had I admired the realistic, mostly balanced and accurate PBS docudrama Churchill’s Secret (on the Prime Minister’s June 1953 stroke) than I was grumbling through Netflix’s The Crown, which is, sadly, as often misleading as Churchill’s Secret was truthful.

 The production, said to be Netflix’s most costly to date, starts off well enough.
 Jared Harris is a convincing King George VI, capturing his established mannerisms and attitudes, his desperate illness.
 Alex Jennings is painfully accurate as his spoiled brother, the Duke of Windsor: petty, selfish, convinced he is victim of a family plot.

 Claire Foy is an honest Elizabeth II, inherently intelligent but abysmally schooled, except in the Constitution—as indeed her biographers suggest.
 (Like the young Churchill, she engaged in a determined self-education.)
-Matt Smith is a less accurate Prince Philip, given to acting the foolish playboy, lamenting his emasculation as Queen Consort and making racist jibes at native warriors in Kenya.
+Matt Smith is a less accurate Prince Philip, given to acting the foolish playboy, lamenting his emasculation as Queen Consort, making racist jibes at native warriors in Kenya and lewd gestures to his spouse.
 Vanessa Kirby is a believable Princess Margaret, though hardly, per the Radio Times, “The Princess Diana of her day.”
-Dame Harriet Walter is a graceful Clementine Churchill, though she gives the impression at times of a household staffer.
+Dame Harriet Walter is a graceful Clementine Churchill, though she gives the impression at times of a housekeeper.

-We were soon simmering over Churchill’s fictitious jibes at Prime Minister Attlee—the old “empty taxi” and “sheep in sheep’s clothing” canards—and the implication that Churchill was drunk at the Coronation.
-Lithgow’s Churchill is invariably a wheezing old gaffer, clinging stubbornly to power, which may have been true at times after his 1953 stroke, but not earlier.
+We were soon simmering over Churchill’s fictitious jibes at Prime Minister Attlee—the old “empty taxi” and “sheep in sheep’s clothing” canards—and the assertion that Churchill was drunk at the Coronation.
+Lithgow’s Churchill is not like the real person.
+He is invariably a wheezing old gaffer, clinging stubbornly to power, which may have been true at times after his 1953 stroke, but not earlier.

 About that stroke.
 An episode tells of the Queen’s shock, long after the fact, learning that Churchill and his deputy, Anthony Eden, were simultaneously out of commission, and the country leaderless, in late June 1953.
 She summons Lord Salisbury (Clive Francis) and the PM himself, for a dressing-down.
-After all, an adviser says, they’re upperclass English schoolboys, used to a good hiding by their nanny.
+She scolds them like an upper-class nanny, a bystander says.

-Three days after Churchill’s stroke, the Queen wrote: “I am so sorry to hear from [private secretary] Tommy Lascelles that you have not been feeling too well these last few days.
+Three days after Churchill’s stroke, the Queen inquired about his illness: “I am so sorry to hear from [private secretary] Tommy Lascelles that you have not been feeling too well these last few days.
 I do hope it is not serious and that you will be quite recovered in a very short time.”
 (Martin Gilbert, Never Despair 1946-1965, 852.)